 Withdrawal card or credit card: what differences?

-Verified 09 October 2020 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 08 August 2022 - Directorate for Legal and Administrative Information (Prime Minister)

-- Monetary and financial code: Article D312-5List of basic banking services
+- Monetary and Financial Code: Article D312-5List of basic banking services

 - Issuance, renewal and withdrawal of a credit cardService-Public.fr

 - Using a credit cardSupervisory and Resolution Authority (ACPR)